Satawa Law, PLLC Is Committed to Being Your Trusted Legal Team

 There is a lot of evidence against me.
 Are there any defense strategies for my case?

 Every case is different, but we strongly believe that every person should have their day in court.
 Do not make the costly assumption that the evidence against you is so overwhelming that you must run into court and take the first plea bargain that is offered.
 Many times, we are able to leverage favorable evidence gathered in the pre-trial phases that can help mitigate, reduce, acquit, or even dismiss criminal charges.
-In some instances, expert testimony, eyewitnesses, certain psychological research, DNA, or other forensic evidence can serve as the “smoking gun” that helps turn around an unwinnable case.
+In some instances, expert review, eyewitnesses, certain psychological research, DNA, or other forensic evidence can serve as the “smoking gun” that helps turn around an unwinnable case.

 How are sex offenses punished?

 Punishment for a sex offense can vary dramatically depending on the exact charge.
 A misdemeanor sex crime conviction (such as indecent exposure) may receive less than a year of jail time, a fine, community service, counseling or probation.
 A felony, on the other hand, may be punished by a lengthy prison term (sometimes up to a life sentence).
 Additionally, most convicted sex offenders are required to register on Michigan’s Sex Offender Registration Act (“SORA”) and the Federal Adam Walsh Act (“SORNA”), and multiple convictions will often lead to even greater punishments.

 Do I really need a lawyer?

 How can Satawa Law, PLLC help me?

 We fight, and we win cases.
 Rest assured that we will defend you, and serve as your voice in court.
 As highly experienced Michigan sex crimes and child abuse lawyers, we understand the ins and outs of the science, medicine, evidence, psychology, and the law in these specialized cases.
 In fact, we have successfully represented hundreds of clients who have been accused or arrested for sex crimes and child abuse.
 We take your case seriously and can be trusted to stand beside you, investigate every avenue of defense, defend your rights, protect you future, and help you secure the results you need.

 More Questions?
 Call Us at (248) 356-8320 & Request Your Free and Confidential Consultation.